 Afternoon visit to Laas Geel, the most important rock art site in Africa.
-These caves contain some of the oldest cave paintings on the horn of Africa; the vibrant colors and well-preserved paintings are estimated to be around ten thousand years old.
+These caves contain some of the oldest cave paintings on the horn of Africa; the vibrant colours and well-preserved paintings are estimated to be around ten thousand years old.

 Make the 60km drive back to Hargeisa and spend the evening at your leisure.

 We will head to the most important port of Somaliland, Berbera.
-Upon our arrival, we will visit historical Ottoman Mosque and Ottoman houses.
+Upon our arrival, we will visit the historical Ottoman Mosque and Ottoman houses.

 We’ll take a short boat trip to go hunt for shipwrecks in the Gulf of Aden.

-We’ll drive to the small town of Sheikh in the mountains, stop for some afternoon tea, and walk around and enjoy the pleasant climate.
+We’ll drive to the small town of Sheikh in the mountains, stop for some afternoon tea, walk around and enjoy the pleasant climate.